Female dog desexing in Melbourne

 Your dog will need special care and attention following her desexing procedure.
 It is important to restrict her activity for a few days after the surgery and to keep her calm and comfortable.
 You will need to monitor her incision site for signs of infection or swellings.
 We will provide you with detailed instructions for post-operative care, including information on pain management, feeding, and exercise restrictions.

-Some dogs like to chew their stitches; the site can become itchy as the healing starts.
+Some dogs like to chew their wounds.
 This will need to be prevented.
 Use a cone or ask your vet for dimethyl phthalate (a bitter liquid) so you can dab around the surgical site.
 It tastes horrible, so they'll stop licking very quickly!

 Risks and complications of desexing female dogs